 The deployment target, which is the earliest OS X version on which the app will run

 The icon that OS X uses to identify the app to the user

 To add various Apple technologies—such as iCloud, Game Center, In-App Purchase, and Maps—to your app, select its target in the project editor and select the Capabilities tab.
 Click a switch to On to add a capability.
 Xcode adds the necessary entitlements file to your project and links the target to the necessary frameworks.

 A target also contains instructions—in the form of build settings and build phases—for building a product.
 A target inherits the project’s build settings.
 Although most developers seldom need to change these, you can override any of the project’s build settings by specifying different settings at the target level.
 Select a target in the project editor to modify the target settings in the Info, Build Settings, or Build Phases pane.

 To group Xcode projects and other related files, you can create a workspace.
 Putting your related projects in the same workspace affords you several benefits.
 For example:

 One project can use the products of another project while building.

-If one project depends on the products of another in the same workspace, Xcode can detect this and automatically build the projects in the correct sequence.
+If one project depends on the products of another in the same workspace, Xcode can detect this fact and automatically build the projects in the correct sequence.

-Because all the files in one project are visible to all the other projects in the workspace, you don’t need to copy shared libraries into each project folder separately.
+Because all the files in one project are visible to all the other projects in the workspace, you don’t need to copy shared libraries into each project separately.

-Close a Project or a Workspace
+Close and Reopen a Project or a Workspace